quasarframework/quasar/docs/src/pages/quasar-cli/commands-list.md

 This command will use Quasar App Starter Kit by default, but you can specify a different one via `--kit` option.

-`quasar create --kit ui` and `quasar create --kit app-extension` will generate for you App Extension boilerplate: the former when the extension is meant to provide UI Components, the latter in all other cases.
+`quasar create --kit ui --branch v1` and `quasar create --kit app-extension` will generate for you App Extension boilerplate: the former when the extension is meant to provide UI Components, the latter in all other cases.

 You can use a starter kit stored on your machine by providing a **local path** to a folder (eg. `quasar create --kit ./my-custom-starter-kit`).